Tracing

 ): Promise<string> {

-tracer.setSessionId(sessionId); // Associate this trace with the session
+Tracer.setSessionId(sessionId); // Associate this trace with the session

 const response = await openai.chat.completions.create({